Photo courtesy of Hudson Local

 Photo courtesy of Myth

-Warabi Omakase Queens
+Warabi Omakase Hunters Point

 Seasonal, Edomae-style omakase is something we’ll never say no to, especially when it’s as fresh and thoughtful as it is at Long Island City’s Warabi.
 Sit at the sleek wood counter and let the chefs take it from there.